 - Examine the influences of technology on the conduct of business operations, the rise of e-commerce, the globalization of business, and the increase in telecommuting.

-- Identify the prevailing legal principles and issues associated with information technology the workplace and in society at large.
+- Identify the prevailing cyber and legal principles and issues associated with information technology the workplace and in society at large.

-- Appraise the principles and practices of database systems, local area networks, information systems, information security, and information technology project planning.
+- Appraise the principles and practices of database systems, networks, information systems, information security, and information technology project planning.

 - All undergraduate programs require a minimum of a high school diploma or equivalent (i.e. GED).